AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/deployment/spa.md

 # AEM Headless SPA deployments

-AEM Headless single-page app (SPA) deployments involve JavaScript-based applications built using frameworks such as React, Vue or Angular, that consume and interact with content in AEM in a headless manner.
+AEM Headless single-page app (SPA) deployments involve JavaScript-based applications built using frameworks such as React or Vue, that consume and interact with content in AEM in a headless manner.

 Deploying a SPA that interacts AEM in a headless manner involves hosting the SPA and making it accessible via a web browser.